thormick/HaskRel/HaskRel/README.md

     *Database.HaskRel.RDBMS> assign baz (empty :: Relation '[Attr "asdf" Int, Attr "qwer" String] ) Value assigned to baz.rv

-See "examples" for the proper way to do this.
+See "examples/SuppliersPartsDB/Definition.hs" for a way to do this properly.

 `assign` against a newly defined relvar initializes it in the file system, and will create a file relative to the directory the interpreter is run from.